-Indirect loss of adjacent agricultural land, including Prime Farmland, Unique Farmland, or Farmland of Local Importance or Lands Under Williamson Act Contract.
+IMPACT Indirect loss of adjacent agricultural land, including Prime Farmland, Farmland of Statewide

+Importance, Unique Farmland, or Farmland of Local Importance or Lands Under Williamson Act Contract.
 Future development could result in the conversion of neighboring agricultural land, including Prime Farmland, Unique Farmland, or Farmland of Local Importance or land under Williamson Act contract, to nonagricultural urban uses.
 This impact is considered significant.

 The SOIA Area and surrounding parcels are currently under agricultural production.
 Farming operations that currently occur on properties adjacent to the SOIA Area include hay and alfalfa to the north; pasture, hay, grapes, cherries, and alfalfa to the west; corn and grapes to the south, and developed areas to the east.
-The SOIA Area and several of the surrounding parcels are designated Prime Farmland, Unique Farmland, or Farmland of Local Importance.
+The SOIA Area and several of the surrounding parcels are designated Prime Farmland, Unique Farmland, Farmland of Statewide Importance, or Farmland of Local Importance.
 No parcels on the project site are under Williamson Act contract; however, some parcels adjacent to the project site are under Williamson Act contracts.

-Even though the project does not propose any land use changes or development, future development on the project site could occur if the property is annexed, which could lead to conversion on neighboring agricultural lands, including those under Williamson Act contract.
+Even though the project does not propose any land use changes or development, future development on the project site could occur if the property is proposed for annexation and then annexed, which could lead to conversion on neighboring agricultural lands, including those under Williamson Act contract.